maxyeamans/react-to-movies/README.md

 ## React-to-Movies

-This is an app to demonstrate some cool javascript stuff: React lifecycle methods, async/await, and using mapping over an array to create components.
+This is an app I'm using to demonstrate React/general javascript stuff: React hooks, React lifecycle methods, async/await, and using map() to map over an array to create components.

 ### How to use this